kgbu/Rader/README.md

 Rader
 =====

-RSS Reader on MQTT service
+RSS 'Social' Reader on MQTT bound services

 - pub/sub portion is implemented by MQTT broker
 - feed data model for each client is implemented by process on Erlang